Casual work in the Department of Mathematics

 You can put all of the work you have completed for the month into one form and claim it monthly.
 Delaying submission might delay your pay even further or cause issues with processing the pay if your details change, for example, if your status with the college changes or your right to work expires – we might not be able to pay late claims in such cases.

-If you submit your claim form after the deadline (and everything is correct), your payment will be delayed by a month.
+If you submit your claim form after the deadline (and everything is correct), your payment will be delayed until the next payment run.

 Monthly deadlines and paydays are listed below.